fabmax/aoc-2023/README.md

 - **[Day 22:](src/main/kotlin/day22/Day22.kt) Sand Slabs**

-  Not too special, but there's another nice visualization for zhe brick stack.
+  Not too special, but there's another nice visualization for the brick stack.

+- **[Day 24:](src/main/kotlin/day24/Day24.kt) Never Tell Me The Odds**

+  Very hard part2.
+Solved it by approximating the collision times of two hailstones with the rock.
+Not the most elegant solution but I'm happy with it.

 ## Running the Puzzles